 Medical labels are used across a wide range of applications in healthcare settings.
 Among the most common applications are:

-• Medication: Medical labels are used to distinguish between different medications, including anesthesia drugs and dosages.
-Labels may include different colors, stripes, and borders to help healthcare professionals quickly identify the correct medication.
+Medication: Medical stickers are used to distinguish different medications, including anesthesia medication and doses.
+Stickers can be of different colors, stripes, and borders to allow practitioners to quickly recognize the correct medication.

-• Nursing: Nursing labels are used to communicate instructions to healthcare professionals, such as “Contact Nursing When Supply Is Under 10 Units.”
-These labels help ensure that critical supplies are restocked before they run out.
+Nursing: Nursing labels are used for issuing directions to health workers, e.g., “Contact Nursing When Supply Is Under 10 Units.”
+These labels help in having vital supplies refilled before they run out.

-• Biomedical: Biomedical labels are used to identify equipment with facility, department, and contact information.
-These labels help ensure that equipment is properly maintained and serviced.
+Biomedical: Biomedical markers are used to mark equipment with department, facility, and contact information.
+Equipment is guaranteed to be well serviced and maintained using biomedical labels.

-• Laboratory: Laboratory labels are used to track specimens using consecutive numbering and barcode systems.
-These labels help ensure that specimens are properly handled, stored, and tracked throughout the testing process.
+Laboratory: Laboratory labels are used to track specimens via consecutive numbering and barcoding systems.
+The labels help ensure handling, storage, and tracing of specimens throughout testing.

 7. Designing UDI Labels and Medical Labels